procyberian/acl/README.md

 # ACL

-Application Control Layer like Android does for GNU OS
+Application Control Layer like Android does for The GNU OS

 # License